kjmikkel/PoE2Mods.pw/README.md

 # RELEASE NOTES

-2.1 - Removed the mods from the framework and made some minor tweaks to the GUI (mainly adding a preferred mod folder, as it may not be the same as the Framework folder itself)
+2.1 - Removed the mods from the framework and made some minor tweaks to the GUI (mainly adding a preferred mod folder, as it may not be the same as the Framework folder itself).
+Added a batch file to easily open the needed assembly for modding, and updated the Github Readme file.

 * Forked from https://github.com/SonicZentropy/PoE2Mods.pw, all mentions about individual mods in the below text can be ignored as it pertains to this repo.